ekougs/svn_to_git/README.md

 --git-repo <path> : Location where you want the Git repo directory to be generated.
 By default it is created in the directory from where the tool is run.

 --author-file-provided : State that the author file is provided and does not need to be generated.

+It MUST be run with Java 7+ JVM.